What is Adult Education?

 Three yellow lines to signify a sun-burst.

-Adult education programs are no-cost or low-cost, and are located in community-based organizations, local school districts, community colleges, libraries, correctional facilities, and volunteer associations.
-Many are funded by the Massachusetts Department of Elementary and Secondary Education; others are funded through local or national grants and other fundraising efforts.
+Adult education programs are run by community-based organizations, local school districts, community colleges, libraries, correctional facilities, and volunteer groups.
+Programs are staffed by professional teachers, administrators, advisors, and other staff.
+Many receive funding from the Massachusetts Department of Elementary and Secondary Education.
+Others are funded through local or national grants and other fundraising efforts.

 To get started, find a program or call us to talk through your needs and interests.